georgelyu/georgelyu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Chaoyang Lyu is a Postdoctoral Researcher at Shanghai AI Lab.
 He primarily works on physics-based simulation, computer graphics and embodied AI.
-Before joining Shanghai AI Lab, he worked at AEROCAE Digital in 2024.
+Before joining Shanghai AI Lab, he worked at AEROCAE Digital from 2021 to 2024.
 He received his Ph.D. from ShanghaiTech University in 2024, advised by [Prof. Xiaopei Liu](https://faculty.sist.shanghaitech.edu.cn/faculty/liuxp/).